acend/kubernetes-basics-training/content/labs/010.4/_index.en.md

 ```

-With `kubectl edit deployment example-spring-boot --namespace [TEAM]-dockerimage` we can edit the deployment and add the configuration in the volumes section at the very bottom:
+With `kubectl edit deployment example-spring-boot --namespace [USER]` we can edit the deployment and add the configuration in the volumes section at the very bottom:

 ```